Planet 51: Soundtrack

 The soundtrack album for the film was released by Decca Label Group on 10 November 2009 (digital) and 17 November 2009 (CD).

 Video games

-A video-game based on the film was announced in November 2009.
-The game, an action-driving game, was published by Sega and was released on Nintendo DS, PlayStation 3, Wii and Xbox 360 on 17 November 2009.
-The console versions was developed by Pyro Studios and the Nintendo DS version was developed by Firebrand Games.
+A video game based on the film was announced in November 2009.
+The game, an action-driving game, was published by Sega and was released on Nintendo DS, PlayStation 3, Wii, and Xbox 360 on 17 November 2009.
+Pyro Studios developed the console version and Firebrand Games developed the Nintendo DS version.
 Zed Group, a long-time customer of Trinigy's, worked on the online version of the game with the Vision Engine.
 There are also Planet 51 games for iPhone, mobile devices and Facebook, developed by Zed Worldwide.